A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials

 Deformation is a mapping from material points ${\bf X}$ to spatial points ${\bf x}$.
 Thus, it is necessary to distinguish between the gradient (or the divergence) with respect to ${\bf X}$ and ${\bf x}$.
 In this tutorial, we use ``$\nabla$'' for the gradient and ``${\rm Div}$'' for the divergence with respect to material points ${\bf X}$, for example,

 The expressions \eqref{grad-f-v}$-$\eqref{Grad-Div-f-v} may be simply regarded as the operations in the Cartesian coordinates.
-Actually, if $x_i$(or $X_i$) and $\{{\bf e}_i\}$ are taken as the general coordinates and the corresponding basis, the gradient and the divergence in the general coordinates also have similar forms as in Eqs.~\eqref{grad-f-v}$-$\eqref{Grad-Div-f-v}.
-Specifically, vector operations in orthogonal curvilinear coordinates, such as cylindrical polar coordinates and spherical polar coordinates, as well as other concepts in tensor analysis, can be found in textbooks \cite{reddy2007introduction, riley2011essential, truesdell2004non, fung2001classical, huang2003fundamentals}.
+Actually, if $x_i$(or $X_i$) and $\{{\bf e}_i\}$ are taken as the general coordinates and the corresponding basis, the gradient and the divergence in the general coordinates also have similar forms of Eqs.~\eqref{grad-f-v}$-$\eqref{Grad-Div-f-v}.
+Specifically, vector operators in orthogonal curvilinear coordinates, such as cylindrical polar coordinates and spherical polar coordinates, as well as other concepts in tensor analysis, can be found in textbooks \cite{reddy2007introduction, riley2011essential, truesdell2004non, fung2001classical, huang2003fundamentals}.

 Consider a scalar function $\phi({\bf S})$ of a tensor variable ${\bf S}$.
 The derivative $\partial \phi({\bf S})/ \partial {\bf S}$ is the tensor function, namely

 The chain-rule reads

 where ${\bf S}$ is a function of $t$ and the dot denotes the derivative with respect to $t$.
 The chain-rule is a simple and efficient way of calculating the derivative $\partial \phi({\bf S})/ \partial {\bf S}$.